nodejs/TSC/BasePolicies/CONTRIBUTING.md

 This document describes a very simple process suitable for most projects in the Node.js ecosystem.
-Projects are encouraged to adopt this whether they are hosted in the Node.js or not.
+Projects are encouraged to adopt this whether they are hosted in the Node.js Foundation or not.

 The goal of this document is to create a contribution process that:

 * Encourages new contributions.
 * Encourages contributors to remain involved.
-* Avoids unnecessary processes and beuracracy whenever possible.
+* Avoids unnecessary processes and bureaucracy whenever possible.
 * Creates a transparent decision making process which makes it clear how contributors can be involved in decision making.